Reading Time: 15 minutes

 Home prices are nearly triple the national average, with many NYC homes selling for under $1.1 million in September 2023.
 This makes New York City an attractive destination for long-term real estate investments.

 Over the last few years, there has been a shift in the city’s real estate trends.
-In early 2020, before the pandemic hit, New York City was a hot buyer’s market.
+In early 2020, before the pandemic hit, New York real estate trends was a hot buyer’s market.
 By 2021, it became a seller’s market as several people moved out of the city.

 This trend spilled over to 2023.
 While the demand for housing hasn’t completely dried up, it has dipped.
 High prices and financial challenges due to high mortgages have deterred homebuyers.
 Home inventory has also hit a low, prompting bidding wars and escalating prices.